Linkurious/linkurious.js/plugins/sigma.plugins.leaflet/README.md

 ## General
 This plugin provides geospatial features to Sigma by intergrating [Leaflet](http://leafletjs.com/).
 Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.

-See the following [example code](../../examples/plugin-leaflet.html) for full usage.
+See the following [example code](../../examples/plugin-leaflet.html) for full usage, and a demo of the US airlines dataset [here](../../examples/plugin-leaflet-airlines.html).

 To use, include all .js files under this folder.
 Then instanciate a Leaflet map and the sigma plugin as follows: